-By endorsing the check, your institution certifies that the student is enrolled at your school for the fall 2018 term and that these funds will be used only for the expenses identified in this letter.
-Please disburse funds for the fall 2018 term as follows:
+By endorsing the check, your institution certifies that the student is enrolled at your school for the fall term and that these funds will be used only for the expenses identified in this letter.
+Please disburse funds for the fall term as follows:

-- Stipend of \$6,250.00.
-Please disburse this stipend amount to the student to cover books and living expenses. - Billed charges of \$1,672.00.
-Your institution may apply this amount to the student's account for tuition, fees and room and board.
+- \$5,127.00.
+Disburse this amount to the student to cover non-billed allowances such as books, personal/miscellaneous, transportation and other allowable living expenses. - \$11,539.00.
+Your institution may apply this amount to the student's account for billed charges such as tuition, fees and, if applicable, on-campus room and board.